nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 199
 00:11:39,719 --> 00:11:43,030
-[SPEAKER_01]: I don't know, it's one of those things where for Pops to begin,
+[SPEAKER_01]: I don't know, it's one of those things where if it pops up again,

 200
 00:11:43,010 --> 00:11:44,633
-[SPEAKER_01]: Prioritize the ticket.
+[SPEAKER_01]: We'll prioritize the ticket.

 201
 00:11:45,323 --> 00:11:46,033